-Statement on NECEC Permitting Decision in Maine
+Statement from TNC in Maine on the DEP's Draft NECEC Permitting Decision

 During the past year, The Nature Conservancy in Maine (TNC) provided extensive public testimony as an intervenor in the Maine Department of Environmental Protection (DEP) hearings on the proposed New England Clean Energy Connect (NECEC) transmission project.
 Our experts explained why the NECEC project, as proposed by the applicant, would have unreasonable impacts and adverse effects on Maine’s natural resources, and should only be permitted if it were substantially modified in ways that avoid, minimize and compensate for its habitat fragmentation impacts.